knative/docs/docs/help/contributor/github.md

----
-title: "GitHub workflow for Knative documentation"
+# GitHub workflow for Knative documentation
-linkTitle: "Using GitHub"
-weight: 10
-type: "docs"
----

 Learn how to use GitHub and contribute to the `knative/docs` repo.